 Assignment Year and Term (see Art 24.01)

-An assignment year is calculated from May 1 to April 30 of the following calendar year, and consists of three terms; the Summer session (May 1 to August 31), Fall term (September 1 – December 31) and the Spring term (January 1 to April 30) and subject to University Calendar change.
+An assignment year is calculated from September 1 to August 31 of the following calendar year, and consists of three terms: Fall term (September 1 – December 31), the Spring term (January 1 to April 30), and the Summer session (May 1 to August 31), and subject to University Calendar change.

 An individual enrolled either full or part-time in a graduate degree program at the University of Victoria, including an exchange student (or equivalent) from another university.
 May also be employed as a Sessional Lecturer within the CUPE 4163 bargaining unit separately and distinctly from the individual’s status as a graduate student.